Research_

 • allows candidates to pursue rigorous scholarship alongside advancing their practice in many fields

-• is usually three to four years full-time or six to eight years of part-time study (part-time is available to domestic students only).
+• is usually three to four years of full-time or six to eight years of part-time* study.

 Internship opportunities